 In written statements, USCIS representatives said that the number of citizenship applications had “skyrocketed” under President Barack Obama, and that the agency hired new employees and opened new offices to keep up with the large number of applications and the backlog.

 However, under Obama and previous administrations, waiting times were much shorter.

 Building a strong democracy

-Citizenship is “building our democracy,” said Eric Cohen, executive director of the San Francisco-based Center for Immigrant Legal Resources (ILRC), a nonprofit organization that provides legal assistance to immigrants at the national level.
+Citizenship is “building our democracy,” said Eric Cohen, executive director of the San Francisco-based Immigrant Legal Resource Center (ILRC), a nonprofit organization that provides legal assistance to immigrants at the national level.

 There are many new obstacles to participation.
 Over the years, the non-refundable fee for a naturalization application has steadily increased from a minimum of 35 dollars in the 1980's.

-USCIS has proposed raising the current filing fee of $ 640 to 1170 dollars - an increase of 83%.
-USCIS officials said a boost is needed to cover operating costs.
+USCIS has proposed raising the current $ 640 filing fee to $ 1170 - an 83% increase.
+USCIS officials said the increase is needed to cover operating costs.

 USCIS also made it difficult for low-income applicants not to pay a fee.